wiseman-timelord/RamDisk-SL-Runner/README.md

 - When you reset/more the cache, ensure to visit a populated location, to cache the majority of the assets, then relog, solves most cache issues.
 - This project is personal for Wiseman-Timelord, as when prims were fashionable, it was the first script produced by himself.

+## DEVELOPMENT
+- Likely further development will be restricted to the linux version, for now.
+- The next phase would be multi-threaded file copying, however, the free versions of, claude_sonnet and gpt, as well as, deepseek2.5, were unable to correctly produce the multi-threaded version of the script in bash, despite my prompting being A1 with regrds to too many, cups of coffe and cigarettes, to be healthy.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.